rajesh-1918/chatbot/README.md

 # chatbot for booking movie tickets

 ## Objective
-This chatbot is bulit reduce human efforts and automate ticket vending at Movie theatre.
+This chatbot is built to reduce human efforts and automate ticket vending at the Movie theatre.
-This chatbot can be deployed at theatre itself
+This chatbot can be deployed at the theatre itself
-## Methodlogy
+## Methodology
-the entire porcess of ticketing is studied and noted down to bulit this chartbot
+the entire process of ticketing is studied and noted down to build this chatbot
 ## tools used
-Google's DialogFlow platform is being used in entire process of building process
+Google's DialogFlow platform is being used in entire process of the building process
-## following is the link to access chatbot
+## following is the link to access the chatbot
 https://bot.dialogflow.com/626fae83-8c2a-4302-9cea-3ebf7dc72d93
 ## screenshots showing functioning of chartbot
 ![1](https://user-images.githubusercontent.com/99713423/196033770-ceac64ac-fd21-4e9f-bda9-aeae7458ad7a.jpg)